goonstation/goonstation/.github/DEV_GUIDE.md

 :::warning
 If this does not work, search for the following extensions:
- - BYOND - Extension pack with almost-necessary VSCode extensions for working with DM.
+ - Goonstation Extension Pack - Extension pack with all the extensions we recommend using.
- - EditorConfig for VS Code - loads the standardized editor configuration for the codebase
- - GitHub Pull Requests - lets you make a pull request directly from the editor
+ - GitHub Pull Requests - Lets you make a pull request directly from the editor for the purposes of this tutorial.
- - Bracket Pair Colorizer 2 - paints matching brackets the same color
- - Git Graph - lets you work with branches visually for ease of use
 :::

 For the GitHub Pull Requests extension, you'll have to sign in to GitHub to link it properly.
 Also, sometime is just breaks. :shrug: